Alpha Anywhere Standard Application Server

 Web applications depend on accurate time keeping.
 Sessions are managed using a cookie, and the server sets a lifetime for that cookie based on what it thinks is the current time.
 The client then receives the cookie and acts on it based on its own clock.
 Additionally, the server will direct the client to store responses that it sends in a cache until a specified time.

-- Restricting Access by IP Address
+- Restricting Access by IP Address on the Standard Application Server

 - Configuring and Running the Standard Application Server